OpenUpSA/pombola/docs/WriteInPublic.md

 `writeinpublic.pa.org.za` and `*.writeinpublic.pa.org.za` should point to the server and be served by the WriteInPublic django app.

-`writeinpublic.pa.org.za` seems to be used by the write_in_public django app.
+`writeinpublic.pa.org.za` seems to be used by the write_in_public django app pombola for API calls to WriteInPublic and also for superuser admin tasks.

 `*.writeinpublic.pa.org.za` seems to provide instance-specific interfaces for managing templates and getting API details,e.g. http://south-africa-assembly.writeinpublic.pa.org.za